Contact us

 Control interface.
 SR systems with the control interface functionality make it possible to interact with software via various voice commands.
 In healthcare, such systems, for instance, allow entering data into various fields of an EMR solution, aid in performing order and inventory management, and help to carry out other tasks.

 Time savings and financial benefits.
-With SR software, the need for transcription is completely eliminated and saves up to $ 50,000 annually per physician.
-By implementing EHR with trained voice recognition, healthcare providers typically achieve a 25% increase in patient throughput and subsequent paid income.
+SR software eliminates the need for transcription, saving up to $ 30,000 annually per physician.
+By implementing EHR with trained voice recognition, healthcare providers typically reduce documentation time by up to 56%, saving time for more patient-oriented tasks.

 Flexibility.
-Most SR systems used in healthcare allow the user to add new words to the dictionary and thus adapt the system to work in a particular medical department.
+Most SR systems used in healthcare allow users to add new words to the dictionary and thus adapt the system to work in a particular medical department.

 Improved quality of care.
 With the help of the speech recognition technology in healthcare, the doctor can be truly present with the patient without having to interrupt the conversation flow to make some notes.
 As a result, the doctor is more connected and provides more qualitative care.